romandariana/documentation/docs/solutions/reference-designs/ad-apard32690-sl/ad-apardpfwd-sl/index.rst

 .. csv-table::
    :file: ADIN2111_SPI_Selection.csv

-The :adi:`ADIN2111` support software power-down after power-up / reset for each port independently.
-To enable the software power-down feature for **PHY1** the **P11** jumper must be shorted.
-In order the enable the software power-down feature for **PHY2** the **JP4** solder jumper has to be configured as follows:
+The :adi:`ADIN2111` supports software power-down after power-up / reset for each port independently.
+To utilize this feature:

+- Short jumper P11 to enable the software power-down for PHY1.
+- In order to enable the software power-down for PHY2, configure JP4 solder jumper with the following settings

 .. csv-table::
    :file: ADIN2111_Power_Down_Selection.csv